Nylon: Crystallinity

-Environmental effect, incineration, and recycling
+Environmental impact

 All nylons are susceptible to hydrolysis, especially by strong acids, a reaction essentially the reverse of their synthesis.
 The molecular weight of nylon products so attacked drops, and cracks form quickly at the affected zones.
 Lower members of the nylons (such as nylon 6) are affected more than higher members such as nylon 12.
 This means that nylon parts cannot be used in contact with sulfuric acid for example, such as the electrolyte used in lead–acid batteries.

 When being molded, nylon must be dried to prevent hydrolysis in the molding machine barrel since water at high temperatures can also degrade the polymer.
-The reaction is of the type:
+The reaction is shown above.

 The average greenhouse gas footprint of nylon in manufacturing carpets is estimated at 5.43 kg CO2 equivalent per kg, when produced in Europe.
 This gives it almost the same carbon footprint as wool, but with greater durability and therefore a lower overall carbon footprint.

 Data published by PlasticsEurope indicates for nylon 66 a greenhouse gas footprint of 6.4 kg CO2 equivalent per kg, and an energy consumption of 138 kJ/kg.
 When considering the environmental impact of nylon, it is important to consider the use phase.

 Various nylons break down in fire and form hazardous smoke, and toxic fumes or ash, typically containing hydrogen cyanide.
 Incinerating nylons to recover the high energy used to create them is usually expensive, so most nylons reach the garbage dumps, decaying slowly.
 Discarded nylon fabric takes 30–40 years to decompose.
 Nylon used in discarded fishing gear such as fishing nets is a contributor to debris in the ocean.
 Nylon is a robust polymer and lends itself well to recycling.
 Much nylon resin is recycled directly in a closed loop at the injection molding machine, by grinding sprues and runners and mixing them with the virgin granules being consumed by the molding machine.

-Because of the expense and difficulties of the nylon recycling process, few companies utilize it while most favor using cheaper, newly-made plastics for their products instead.
+The process of recycling nylon is very expensive and difficult, so few companies utilize it while most favor using cheaper, newly made plastics for their products instead.
 US clothing company Patagonia has products containing recycled nylon and in the mid-2010s invested in Bureo, a company that recycles nylon from used fishing nets to use in sunglasses and skateboards.
 The Italian company Aquafil also has demonstrated recycling fishing nets lost in the ocean into apparel.
 Vanden Recycling recycles nylon and other polyamides (PA) and has operations in the UK, Australia, Hong Kong, the UAE, Turkey and Finland.

 Nylon is the most popular fiber type in the residential carpet industry today.
 The US EPA estimates that 9.2% of carpet fiber, backing and padding was recycled in 2018, 17.8% was incinerated in waste-to-energy facilities, and 73% was discarded in landfills.
-Some of the world's largest carpet and rug companies are promoting "cradle to cradle"—the re-use of non-virgin materials including ones not historically recycled—as the industry's pathway forward.
+Some of the world's largest carpet and rug companies are promoting "cradle to cradle"—the reuse of non-virgin materials including ones not historically recycled—as the industry's pathway forward.